Continuous Patrolling Games: Solving the Game for Trees

-In the last section we considered patrolling games on trees.
-We showed (Theorem~\ref{thm:R-patrolling}) that the $E$-patrolling strategy intercepts any attack with probability at least $v^{\ast }=\alpha /\left( \mu +\lambda \left( E\right) \right) $ and that (Lemma~\ref{lemma:spread_trees}) for trees satisfying the Leaf Condition, the $E$-attack strategy avoids interception with probability at least $v^{\ast }$.
+In Lemma~\ref{thm:R-patrolling} we showed that the $E$-patrolling strategy intercepts any attack with probability at least $v^{\ast }=\alpha /\left( \mu +\lambda \left( E\right)\right) $ and that (Lemma~\ref{lemma:spread_trees}) for trees satisfying the Leaf Condition, the $E$-attack strategy avoids interception with probability at least $v^{\ast }$.
 Thus for trees we have $V=v^{\ast }$ if the Leaf Condition is satisfied, but what happens when it is not satisfied?
-In this section we present some trees $Q$ and attack durations $\alpha $ for which the Leaf Condition fails but nevertheless $V=v^{\ast }$.
+In this subsection we present a class of trees $Q$ for which the Leaf Condition fails for some values of $\alpha$ but nevertheless $V=v^{\ast }$ for all values of $\alpha$.
 We do this by specifying particular attack strategies which are optimal on these trees.